 We want to work in partnership with you to help your child to achieve their full potential and make a positive contribution.
 On rare occasions our concern about a child may mean that we have to consult other agencies even before we contact you.
-The procedures, which we follow, have been laid down by the Buckinghamshire

-Area Child Protection Committee, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures or the policy, please speak to the Head Teacher or your child's Class Teacher.
+The procedures which we follow are outlined in our Child Protection Policy in accordance with Keeping Children Safe in Education.
+If you want to know more about our procedures or the policy, please visit our website or speak to the Designated Safeguard Lead (Mrs G Streete) or Deputy Designated Safeguard Lead (Miss A Tolmie).